 Angela lives with her four children in Washington County.
 Almost nine years ago, Angela was involved in a serious car accident that crushed three vertebrae in her spine.
 Since then, Angela has required medical treatment for arthritis and is treated for asthma.
 The amount of pain Angela experiences because of her arthritis is treatable only by prescribed medication.
 She is unable to qualify for Medicaid, because she receives disability for two of her children as well as child support.
-Angela’s 13 year old son suffers from bipolar disorder, ADHD, asthma, and is autistic, while her 15 year old daughter is severely asthmatic.
-Without proper prescribed medication for her arthritis, it is a struggle for Angela to engage in day-to-day activity without being confined with pain.
+Angela’s 13-year-old son suffers from bipolar disorder, ADHD, asthma, and is autistic, while her 15-year-old daughter is severely asthmatic.
+Without properly prescribed medication for her arthritis, it is a struggle for Angela to engage in the day-to-day activity without being confined with pain.

 “Not having [medication] for your arthritis is a daily battle … Not being able to go to the doctor when you are sick or in pain is hard.”